yhwang/prestodb.github.io/website/blog/2020-11-20-prestocon-and-foundation-update.md

 authorURL: https://github.com/gbbaliga
 ---

-Girish Baliga

 Presto Foundation joined the Linux Foundation over a year ago, and has been focused on growing the [Presto open source project](http://prestodb.io) and community.
 We encourage industry involvement with an [open charter](https://github.com/prestodb/foundation#presto-foundation-related-documents), [clear guiding principles](https://github.com/prestodb/foundation/blob/master/PRINCIPLES.md#presto-foundation-principles), and [community-oriented goals](https://github.com/prestodb/foundation/blob/master/GOALS.md#presto-foundation-pf-strategic-goals).
 We recently hosted [PrestoCon 2020](https://prestodb.io/prestocon.html), our first annual community conference, which was widely attended and well represented by Presto community members.
-We also warmly welcomed Intel and Upsolver who recently joined the Presto Foundation.
+We also warmly welcome Intel and Upsolver who recently joined the Presto Foundation.

 <!-- truncate -->